Updated: Aug 02, 2022

 But it’s not as straightforward as just listing the value of assets.
 On the FAFSA, you’ll be filling out the net worth of your assets, with bank information provided as backup.
 The net worth of assets is calculated by subtracting any debt owed on the asset from the asset itself.
 For example, let’s say your parents have a rental property that is valued at $400,000.
 But they owe $300,000 on the property.
 The net worth of the property would be $100,000.
 On the FAFSA, net worth cannot be negative; it can only be recorded as 0, even if the asset has negative worth.

-If your or your parents’ net worth is significant, consider consulting a financial professional to assess the most strategic way to handle your assets.
+If your or your parents’ net worth is significant or complex, consider consulting a financial professional to assess the most strategic way to handle your assets.
 There can be tax implications when money is being transferred between accounts and individuals, so it can be a good idea to talk through options with a financial professional first.

-Not everything is counted as an asset on the FAFSA.
-Things that are not assets for FAFSA consideration include:
+Not everything is counted as an asset on the FAFSA, including:

 As you fill out the FAFSA, you may find certain questions don’t apply to you.
-Depending on your financial situation, you may be given the option to skip certain questions regarding income and assets.
-Skipping questions won’t impact your eligibility for federal student aid, but it might affect eligibility for certain institution-specific aid.
+Depending on your financial situation, you may be able to skip certain questions regarding income and assets.
+Skipping questions won’t impact your eligibility for federal student aid, but it might affect eligibility for certain state-specific aid.

 It is important to be accurate and honest with your financial information on the FAFSA application because it can be audited by the US Education Department through a process known as verification.
 Verification requires students to further attest to—and in some cases prove—that the information reported on their FAFSA is accurate.